core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    When it is set to 1, the compressed COSE object contains an 'nonce', to be used for the steps defined in {{ssec-derive-ctx}}.
 The 1 byte 'x' following 'kid context' (if any) encodes the length of 'nonce', and signaling bits for specific behaviour during the KUDOS execution.
 Specifically the encoding of 'x' is as follows:

-   * The four least significant bits encode the length of the 'nonce' minus 1, as an integer.
+   * The four least significant bits encode the length of the 'nonce' in bytes minus 1, as an integer.

    * The fifth least significant bit is the "No Forward Secrecy" 'p' bit, see {{no-fs-signaling}}.
 The sender peer indicates its wish to run KUDOS in FS mode or in no-FS mode, by setting the 'p' bit to 0 or 1, respectively.
 This makes KUDOS possible to run also to devices that do not support its FS mode.
 At the same time, two devices MUST run KUDOS in FS mode if they both support it, as per {{ssec-update-function}}.
 The execution of KUDOS in no-FS mode is defined in {{no-fs-mode}}.